DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-show-tuition-fee-status.md

 - what they would do with the information

 We will also need to work with the candidate team to understand the implications for candidates.
 We should consider whether to make the provisional fee status available to candidates as well as providers.

-{% from "screenshots/macro.njk" import appScreenshots with context %}
-{{ appScreenshots({
-  items: [{
-    text: "Application details – Eligible for funding",
-    caption: "Figure 1: The application details screen showing the candidate is eligible for home tuition fee funding",
-    img: {
-      src: "application-details-eligible-for-funding.png"
-    }
-  }, {
-    text: "Application details – Not eligible for funding (right to work or study)",
-    caption: "Figure 2: The application details screen showing the candidate is not eligible for home tuition fee funding because the candidate does not have a right to work or study in the UK",
-    img: {
-      src: "application-details-not-eligible-for-funding-right-to-work.png"
-    }
-  },  {
-    text: "Application details – Not eligible for funding (international address)",
-    caption: "Figure 3: The application details screen showing the candidate is not eligible for home tuition fee funding because their address is not in the UK",
-    img: {
-      src: "application-details-not-eligible-for-funding-address.png"
-    }
-  },{
-    text: "Application details – Not eligible for funding (right to work or study and international address)",
-    caption: "Figure 4: The application details screen showing the candidate is not eligible for home tuition fee funding because the candidate does not have a right to work or study in the UK and they do not have a UK address",
-    img: {
-      src: "application-details-not-eligible-for-funding-right-to-work-and-address.png"
-    }
-  }]
-}) }}